 In 1973, the existing railroad station (built in 1907) was saved from destruction by the Gorham Historical Society.
 The architecturally unique building, contains displays on area and railroad history.
 The GHS continually works to expand museum exhibits about the railroads, tourism, the forest products industry and it's residents.
 The White Mountains are a most scenic and interesting part of New England!

 Come visit our unique Model Railroad, found within a boxcar, and also the special Quinn-Crocket Railroadiana collection, also located within a boxcar.
 GT-CN Historian John Davis, from Maine, oversees this special exhibit.
 Work on the diesel restoration project continues, converting the B&M locomotive into a picture gallery and movie theater, with a locomotive simulator in the cab.
 Donations and a NHDOT grant helped us complete phase 1 work.
-In 2012 we also hope to begin work that will allow visitors to look into our caboose.
+We are developing plans to try to fund and finish the diesel project.
+In 2012 we built stairs to allow visitors to look into our caboose.
 Eventually it'll become a walk-through exhibit.

 Gorham Historical Society